Clint Hocking

 Clint Hocking (born 18 September 1972) is a Canadian video game designer and director.
 He has primarily worked at the Canadian divisions of Ubisoft, where he developed three titles, and briefly worked at LucasArts, Valve, and Amazon Game Studios.

 Hocking started his career at Ubisoft, where he first designed and wrote scripts for 2002's Tom Clancy's Splinter Cell.
 He rose to prominence when he moved up to direct 2005's Tom Clancy's Splinter Cell: Chaos Theory, which was both a critical and commercial success.
 He went on direct 2008's Far Cry 2, which was positively received by critics.
 In 2010, he left Ubisoft Montreal due to him being "too comfortable" at the studio.
 Between 2010 and 2015, Hocking joined LucasArts, Valve, and Amazon Game Studios in various senior roles.
 Throughout this period, he did not release any new games and in August 2015 returned to Ubisoft, this time at their Toronto studio.
-At this studio, he directed Watch Dogs: Legion (2020) which was also positively received by critics.
+At this studio, he directed Watch Dogs: Legion (2020) which received mixed reception from critics.
 By July 2021, he returned to Montreal studio and is due to direct Assassin's Creed: Codename Hexe and co-direct the Assassin's Creed Infinity game platform with Jonathan Dumont.
 Across his career, Hocking has written monthly columns for the video game magazine Edge, and coined the term ludonarrative dissonance.